Willy Adames Player Props: Brewers vs. Braves

-The Milwaukee Brewers, including Willy Adames and his .538 slugging percentage over his past 10 games, take on starter Mike Soroka and the Atlanta Braves at American Family Field, Friday at 8:10 PM ET.
+On Saturday, Willy Adames (.610 slugging percentage in past 10 games, including four home runs) and the Milwaukee Brewers play the Atlanta Braves, whose starting pitcher will be Allan Winans.
+First pitch is at 7:15 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Phillies.
+He hit a home run while going 1-for-4 in his previous game against the Braves.

 Willy Adames Game Info & Props vs. the Braves